WebAssembly/compilation-hints/proposals/compilation-hints/Overview.md

 ```
 and tools can produce one or the other.

-To produce the special value of 127 for the optimization value, one can pass `run_once` without any number instead of the `optimization` order.
+To produce the special value of 127 for the optimization value, one can pass `run_once` without any number instead of the `optimization` annotation.

 ### Instruction frequencies